Understanding copyright, trademarks and patents and why protecting your IP could add value to your business.

 If you are looking for further guidance or advice, there is a wide selection of information and support available.
 Contact us now for an IP health check, together with guidance on how to register your IP and where.

-Centuro Global can help you protect and monetise your intellectual property with legal advice, planning and application support for copyrights, trade marks, patents and design rights.
+Centuro Global can help you protect and monetise your intellectual property with legal advice, planning and application support for copyrights, trademarks, patents and design rights.
 We can create a strategy to add value to your company through IP both in the UK and globally.
-Get in touch for a free IP consultation.
+Get in touch today.